THIS POST IS SPONSORED BY

 At our house, the Christmas dinner menu varies from year to year, but we always have lasagna at some point during the holiday.

-- & reheats really, really well, making for an easy second meal at some point during our visit without any extra effort.
+LOW-EFFORT LEFTOVERS.
+If there does happen to be any leftovers, this lasagna bolognese reheats really, really well, making for an easy second meal at some point during any visit with friends & family, without any extra effort.

-- & perfectly al dente lasagna, without any of the fuss of boiling, thanks to our genius friends at DeLallo!
+- Perfectly al dente lasagna noodles, without any of the fuss of boiling, thanks to our genius friends at DeLallo!

 Here’s the deal: this lasagna recipe is likely one of the most involved recipes I’ll ever share here on PWWB.
-Lasagna, by its very nature, is sort of an involved thing to make, especially if you have your hand at making any of the layers from scratch.
+Classic lasagna, by its very nature, is sort of an involved thing to make, especially if you have your hand at making any of the layers from scratch.